andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 because it is too busy responding the fake requests.

-The difference between DoS and DDoS is the distributed factor, a DDoS attack is harder (sometimes almost impossible) to defend yourself against due the attacker uses serveral clients to perform the attack.
+The difference between DoS and DDoS is the distributed factor, a DDoS attack is harder (sometimes almost impossible) to defend yourself against, due the attacker uses several clients to perform the attack.

 In rails you can try to mitigate this kind of attack using a gem called [rack-attack](https://github.com/kickstarter/rack-attack).
-Rack-attack is a middleware that allow you to define rules about accesses, you can for instance block IPs based on blacklists
+Rack-attack is a middleware that allow you to define rules about accesses, you can for instance block IPs based on black lists

 ```ruby
 Rack::Attack.blocklist('block 1.2.3.4') do |req|